EPA SDWISUCMR547,038 U.S. utilitiesUpdated May 2026

 For pregnancy and fertility

-Chlorination byproducts, nitrates, lead, and PFAS all carry documented risks in pregnancy and early development.
-We surface those contaminants first, with citations you can bring to your OB.
+Chlorination byproducts, nitrates, lead, and PFAS each carry documented risks during pregnancy and early development.
+Your report surfaces them first—with source citations you can bring directly to your OB or midwife.

 Read the pregnancy guide